2i2c-org/docs/user/data/object-storage/manage-object-storage-gcp.md

 - *How do I determine if a scratch and/or persistent bucket is already available?*

   Check whether the environment variables for each bucket are set.
-See {ref}`Scratch buckets<object-storage:env-var-scratch>` and {ref}`Persistent buckets<object-storage:env-var-persistent>`
+See [Scratch buckets](#object-storage:env-var-scratch) and [Persistent buckets](#object-storage:env-var-persistent)

 - *If storage buckets are not set up but I want them for my community what should I do?*

   This feature is not enabled by default since there are extra cloud costs associated with providing object storage.
-Please speak to your Hub Champion, who can then open a {doc}`2i2c support<../../../../support>` ticket with us to request this feature for your hub.
+Please speak to your Hub Champion, who can then open a [2i2c support](../../../../support.md) ticket with us to request this feature for your hub.

 - *Will 2i2c create additional, new storage buckets for our community?*

-  Please contact contact your Hub Champion to liaise with {doc}`2i2c support<../../../../support>` to discuss this option.
+  Please contact contact your Hub Champion to liaise with [2i2c support](../../../../support.md) to discuss this option.

 - *If a our hub is running on AWS or Azure and we have object storage, what are our options?*

-  Check out our resources listed in the {doc}`Cloud Object Storage<index>` user topic guide.
+  Check out our resources listed in the [Cloud Object Storage](index.md) user topic guide.

 ## Acknowledgements